 4.3 Sex-based exemptions (Partial)

-Sex based exemptions are not mandatory and so do not have to be used at all or in full.
+Sex based exemptions are not mandatory and so do not have to be used in full or at all.
 For example, an organisation may choose to exclude only on the basis of sex and not gender reassignment.
 UK prisons are an example of this.
 A prisoner is housed in a male or female prison based on their legal sex.
 A male prisoner who self-identifies as a women will be able to ‘live in role’ as a woman in male prison.
 A male prisoner must have a GRC to be automatically eligible for a women’s prison.

 5.0 How might this balance of rights change in the future?